HassanAmirii/backend-notes/note/intro_to_jwt.md

 <ul>
  <li> what is jwt </li>
- <li> why do need jwt when we can simply validate a user through a database</li>
+ <li> why do need jwt when we can simply validate a user through the database</li>
  <li> how does jwt works</li>
  <li> how to implement jwt into a server authentication </li>